 Thank you very much for your continued support of the UNC CyberKnife Radiosurgery Program.
 We appreciate you entrusting us with the care of your patients.
 Our CyberKnife program has been quite successful to date, and our patient volumes continue to increase, reflecting the need for this type of therapy for the ablative treatment of small lesions in virtually any part of the body.
 With the growing volumes, we are pleased to announce that we now have multiple physicians in Radiation Oncology credentialed in CyberKnife treatment.

-- Dr. Ronald Chen (Radiation Oncology CK Program Director) joined our faculty in July, 2009.
+- Dr. Ronald Chen (Radiation Oncology CK Program Associate Director) joined our faculty in July, 2009.
 Dr. Chen was trained at Harvard and is heading up our prostate/GU services.
 He has a long-term interest in stereotactic radiation therapy treatments for all tumors types, and is fully trained to use the CyberKnife.

 - Dr. Andrew Wang joined our faculty in July, 2009, and was also trained at Harvard.
 Dr Wang is active in laboratory research studying nanotechnology and clinically in our GI and GU programs.
 Dr. Wang is also fully trained to use the CyberKnife for all tumors.